If you've ever asked yourslef, "Where can I find a court ordered drug test near me?" keep reading.

 Courts, related government and social agencies are increasingly utilizing drug and alcohol testing for individuals subject to the jurisdiction of the court.
 Court-ordered drug tests are the drug or alcohol testing mandated that an individual complies with under a legal requirement that they remain drug-free and alcohol-free.

-The outcome of court-ordered drug and alcohol tests can weigh heavily in legal and judicial proceedings.
-Court-ordered drug and alcohol testing results can mean the difference between spending time in jail or not - and can also impact driving privileges, child custody, and visitation rights, and other freedoms; getting the job done right from start to finish is crucial.
-Our clients trust in US Drug Test Centers to provide a quick, professional, reliable, accurate, and confidential customer experience.
+The outcome of court ordered alcohol testing and court ordered drug testing can weigh heavily in legal and judicial proceedings.
+The court ordered drug test and alcohol testing results can mean the difference between spending time in jail or not - and can also impact driving privileges, child custody, and visitation rights, and other freedoms; getting the job done right from start to finish is crucial.
+Our clients trust in US Drug Test Centers to provide a quick, professional, reliable, accurate, and confidential customer experience with any court drug test.

 Court cases are increasingly requiring drug and alcohol testing.
 There are many situations in which someone may be legally required to undergo drug testing, such as: